syncfusion/ej2-react-docs/src/charts/range-navigator/period-selector.md

 ## Periods

-Periods is an array of objects that allows users to specify the range of periods.
-The “interval” property specifies the count value of the button, and the “text” property specifies the text to be displayed on button.
-The “intervalType” property allows users to customize the intervals of the buttons.
-The “intervalType” property supports the following interval types:
+An array of objects that allows the users to specify pre-defined time intervals.
+The [`interval`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#interval) property specifies the count value of the button, and the `text` property specifies the text to be displayed on the button.
+The [`intervaltype`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#intervaltype) property allows the users to customize the interval type, and it supports the following types:

 * Auto
 * Years